-- Drugs available without a prescription or for which there is a nonprescription equivalent available - Smoking cessation drugs and medication, including nicotine patches - Drugs obtained at a non-Plan pharmacy except for out-of-area emergencies - · Vitamins and nutritional substances that can be purchased without a prescription - Medical supplies such as dressings and antiseptics - Contraceptive devices; diaphragms and injectable contraceptive drugs - · Fertility drugs - Drugs for cosmetic purposes - Drugs to enhance athletic performance - Implanted time-release medications, such as Norplant
+- Drugs available without a prescription or for which there is a nonprescription equivalent available. - Vitamins and nutritional substances which an be purchased without a prescription. - Medical supplies such as dressings and antiseptics. - Contraceptive devices. - Drugs for cosmetic purposes. - Drugs to enhance athletic performance.